mratsim/weave/picasso/memory/memory_access_patterns.md

   - Can be created within any thread
   - Unbounded (user dependent)

-There is no hard requirement for tasks to be heap-allocated.
+There is no hard requirement for tasks to be heap-allocated, heap allocation causes challenge in memory management while stack allocation causes challenges in data-structure design especially the steal-half scenario with a concurrently accessed channel and an unbounded number of tasks.
-In our case we can transfer ownership via pointer or deepcopy + destroy.

 Here are the tradeoffs:
 - Ownership via pointer tasks:
-  - very low-overhead of push/pop/steal in the workstealing deque
+  - very low-overhead of push/pop/steal in the workstealing deque especially for steal-half scenarios
   - very low-overhead in the inter-thread channel
   - cactus stack
-  - tasks can be destroyed in a thread that did not create them requiring threadsafe memory management memory fragmentation
+  - tasks can be destroyed in a thread that did not create them requiring threadsafe memory management
+  - memory fragmentation
   - deque can deal with an unbounded number of tasks without reallocating
   - allocated tasks need to be returned to the OS for long-running threads